pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Types.md

 }
 ```
 ## Literals
 * Numeric literals can be type annotated by adding the type as a suffix.
+For example, to specify that `42` should have the type `i32`, write `42i32`.
 * Type of unsuffixed numeric literals will depend on how they are used.
 	* If no constraints exists, the compiler will use `i32` for integers and `f64` for floating point numbers.
 ```rust